azurata09/azurata09/README.md

 # azurata45

 ## About me
 I am a student learning software engineering in a prefectural high school, Okinawa, Japan.
+Next year, I'll join a university in Hokkaido.
+I'll be secret of university name until March.

 More -> [https://azurata.me](https://azurata.me)